Byzantine bureaucracy and aristocracy

 There were no codified laws on the imperial succession, and the Roman Republic was never formally abolished.
 Theoretically, each emperor was formally elected, by both the senate (Synkletos) and the army.
 In practice, however, the Senate had lost all of its former powers and was mostly reduced to a ceremonial role, filled with relatives or close aristocrats to the Emperor; while the Army practically had a monopoly regarding elections.
 Emperors usually managed to secure succession for their children through indirect means, such as appointing them as co-emperors, and thus introduced various dynasties.
 The absence of codified succession laws and procedures, as well as the militarized state of the Empire, led to a number of coups and revolts, leading to several disastrous results, such as the 1071 defeat at Manzikert.

-Applying Orthodox-Hellenistic political schemes, the monarch's household was the sacred kingdom Oikonomia, and he was its Christ-loving owner and manager Oikonomos, which meant that no individual or institution through the history of the empire truly owned any land in the face of state supreme ownership.
+Applying Christian Orthodox-Hellenistic administrative schemes, the monarch's household was the sacred kingdom Oikonomia, and he was its Christ-loving owner and manager Oikonomos, which meant that no individual or institution through the history of the empire truly owned any land in the face of state supreme ownership.
 Beneath the emperor, a multitude of officials and court functionariesall directly chosen by the emperor or by one of his representativesoperated the empire's administrative bureaucracy.
 State officials acted not as magistrates or elected public legates, but as representatives, deputies, and viceroys of the monarch in his different domains throughout the empire.
 In addition to those officials, a number of honorific titles existed, which the emperor awarded to prominent subjects or to friendly foreign rulers.

 Over the more than a thousand years of the empire's existence, the Imperial administrative system evolved in its adoption of historic titles.
 At first, the various titles of the empire were the same as those of the late Roman Empire.
 However, by the era of Heraclius, a number of the titles had become obsolete.
 By the time of Alexios I, a number of the positions were either new or drastically changed.
 However, from that time on, they remained essentially the same until the fall of the Byzantine Empire in 1453.